 Bone broth has been said to have major health and skin benefits, including the ability to reduce wrinkles.
 Here, the four best bone broths on Amazon to try.

-Although it's started to majorly gain momentum just this year, bone broth has been around for centuries.
+Although it's only recently started to gain momentum, bone broth has been around for centuries.
 A staple of the Paleo diet—a diet based on the foods consumed by hunter-gatherers from thousands of years ago, including meat, poultry, fish, and fruits and vegetables—this hearty broth has become a popular beverage in the U.S.

 If the term "bone broth" is throwing you off, you may know it better as chicken or beef stock.
 It's essentially a soup base made by simmering the bones and connective tissue of an animal (cow, chicken, turkey, duck, etc.) with seasoning in water for 12 to 24 hours, says Health Contributing Nutrition Editor, Cynthia Sass, RD, MPH.